2ndPrince/hexo-blog/blog/source/_posts/spring-initializr.md

 ## Create a demo controller

-Create an endpoint “/demo/message” that takes in a string and returns the length of your input string.
+Create an endpoint “/demo/message” that takes in a string and returns the length of your input string.1

 {% codeblock lang:java %}
 @RestController